-- XII. & XIII.
+XIII & XIV.
 Histology.-A course in the preparation and study of animal tissues and cell structure will be offered for those expecting to go forward to medical school.
-Two recitations each week for a year and four periods of laboratory work are arranged on consultation with the instructor. - XIV.
-Embryology. -(Second Half-Year.)
-(Two or three term hours, according to the amount of laboratory work.)
-One recitation at 7:45 on Tu., or Th.
-Only for students who have had Zoology or are taking it at the time.
+Two recitations each week for a year and four periods of laboratory work are arranged on consultation with the instructor.